uihilab/HydroLLM-Benchmark/README.md

-# HydroQA
+# HydroLLM-Benchmark

 **A Specialized Benchmark Dataset for Hydrology-Focused Question-Answering**

-Welcome to **HydroQA**, a repository dedicated to providing a **benchmark dataset** of hydrology-specific question-answer pairs.
+Welcome to **HydroLLM-Benchmark**, a repository dedicated to providing a **benchmark dataset** of hydrology-specific question-answer pairs.
 This dataset, **generated using AI**, is aimed at supporting research in hydrological modeling, machine learning, and data-driven water resource management.
 Unlike traditional benchmarks that primarily compare model performances, **our focus here is to introduce a dataset** that can help researchers and practitioners evaluate or develop specialized AI models in hydrology.

 ## Table of Contents
 - [Overview](#overview)